HARROW & WEALDSTONE - STANMORE VILLAGE

 Press Refresh or Load Image if the image doesn't appear

 Much of the route between Belmont and Stanmore Village has been built on now.
-This is the site of Stanmore Village platforms - the arrows indicate the two edges of the rear of what remains of the station building.
+This is the site of Stanmore Village station - the arrows indicate the two edges of the rear of what remains of the station building.
+The passenger tracks and platform were located where the houses are on the left hand side, the goods shed and track were located where the road is now, and the coal yard and tracks to the right of the buildings on the right (out of shot).

 Stanmore Village - the old station building, seen on the left here in 1952, its year of closure to passenger traffic, was built in the style of a church in order to appease local residents who might otherwise have objected to the building of the railway.
 It was largely demolished after closure but some parts of its frontage were retained and incorportated into the house that was built in its place.
 For a photo of that house, move your cursor over the image above.